NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/dataset.md

 Next to the `Select Experiment` menu, there is a `Manage Datasets` button, which enables adding datasets or deleting them to and from a study through the [submission pipeline](/docs/submission-guides/submission/upload.md).

 Directly above the NMRium window, you can see a gray message on the left that informs the user about the current status of the spectra (being uploaded, saved, etc.).
 On the right side, there exist three buttons. `Reset` will reset all the edits done on the spectra, getting it back to its original status when uploaded.
-Resting is an edit that is saved along with other edits in the history, which can be viewed by clicking `Edit History`, which opens a side menu to show the editors, and the dates of edits.
+Resetting is an edit that is saved along with other edits in the history, which can be viewed by clicking `Edit History`, which opens a side menu to show the editors, and the dates of edits.

 <div style={{textAlign: 'center'}}>
 <img src="/img/dataset/history.png" width="1000"/>
 </div>

+Below, there is [NMRium](https://www.nmrium.org/) window.
+Clicking on the `User manual` leads to [NMRium Documentation page](https://docs.nmrium.org/).
+You can control the panels and tools you have by default in [NMRium](https://www.nmrium.org/) from `General settings`.
+You can also click `Full screen` to enable that mode.

 If any structure is added to `Chemical structures` field in NMRium, it appears directly below NMRium.
 Then there is the metadata of the experiment:
 - **Info** includes all the information extracted by [NMRium](https://www.nmrium.org/) about the NMR experiment.